Afghans face hunger crisis, adding to Taliban's challenges - KESQ

 But more recently, their leaders have sought to project a more moderate image.
 Schools have reopened to boys and girls, though Taliban officials have said they will study separately.
 Women are out on the streets wearing Islamic headscarves — as they always have — rather than the all-encompassing burqa the Taliban required in the past.

-While many Afghans fear a return to the Taliban’s brutal rule, they are also concerned that the nation’s economic situation holds little opportunity — and tens of thousands sought to flee the country in a harrowing airlift.

-Thousands who had worked with the U.S. and its allies, as well as up to 200 Americans, remained in the country after the efforts ended with the last U.S. troops flying out of Kabul international airport just before midnight Monday.
-President Joe Biden defended his handling of the withdrawal a day later.

-The challenges the Taliban face in reviving the economy could give Western nations leverage as they push the group to fulfill a pledge to allow free travel, form an inclusive government and guarantee women’s rights.
+The challenges the Taliban face in reviving the economy could give Western nations leverage as they push the group to fulfill a pledge to form an inclusive government and guarantee women’s rights.
 The Taliban say they want to have good relations with other countries, including the United States.

+Many Afghans fear the Taliban won’t make good on those pledges and also are concerned that the nation’s economic situation holds little opportunity.
+Tens of thousands sought to flee the country as a result in a harrowing airlift.

+But thousands who had worked with the U.S. and its allies, as well as up to 200 Americans, remained in the country after the efforts ended with the last U.S. troops flying out of Kabul international airport just before midnight Monday.

+President Joe Biden later defended his handling of the chaotic withdrawal and evacuation efforts, which saw spasms of violence, including a suicide bombing last week that killed 13 American service members and 169 Afghans.
+He said it was inevitable that the final departure from two decades of war would be difficult.

+He said he remains committed to getting the Americans left behind out if they want.
+The Taliban have said they will allow people with legal documents to travel freely, but it remains to be seen whether any commercial airlines will be willing to offer service.

 More AP coverage of Afghanistan: https://apnews.com/hub/afghanistan